aulisse/google-cloud-storage-object-notarization/README.md

-# Google Cloud Storage Object Notarization
+# Google Cloud Storage Object Notarization (Unofficial)

 The purpose of this project is to provide a Google Cloud Storage user with a system that allows to notarize _every_ object uploaded in a specific bucket.